AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

   .. index:: -from (gnatcheck)

 ``-from=rule_option_filename``
   Read the rule options from the text file `rule_option_filename`, referred to as a 'coding standard file' below.

-``-from-lkql=filename``
-  Read the rule options from the LKQL file `filename`.
-See :ref:`LKQL_options_file` for more information about configuring rules with an LKQL file.

-.. note::

-  You can provide ``-from-lkql`` and ``-from`` to the same GNATcheck run.
-This will combine specified rules in both files.

 The default behavior is that all the rule checks are disabled.

 If a rule option is given in a rule file, it can contain spaces and line breaks.
 Otherwise there should be no spaces between the components of a rule option.

-If more than one rule option
-is specified for the same rule, these options are summed together.
+If more than one rule option is specified for the same rule, these options are summed together.
 If a new option contradicts the rule settings specified by previous options for this rule, the new option overrides the previous settings.

 A coding standard file is a text file that contains a set of rule options described above.

+.. note::

+  You can provide ``-from-lkql`` and ``-from`` to the same GNATcheck run.
+This will combine specified rules in both files.

 .. index:: Coding standard file (for gnatcheck)